- CIVIL ENGINEERING

-We bring Utah’s premier experts on roadway materials and the cutting edge methods to design, evaluate and rehabilitate them.
+We bring Utah’s premier experts on Pavement Design and Rehabilitation concepts and the materials used to construct them.

 Paving Materials Design and Evaluation

 PEPG specializes in PCC and HMA design and evaluation, including performance testing, durability design and evaluation, mix design optimization and field evaluation…..